t5krishn/tinyapp/README.md

 ## Getting Started

+- Get a local version of this git repository, by using `git clone https://github.com/t5krishn/tinyapp.git`
+- Navigate to the folder
 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command
 - Open up your favourtie browser and head over to : [http://localhost:8080/login](http://localhost:8080/)